AhmedMohamedZein/Storefront-Backend/README.md

   3. `npm run start`  :

-        Will build the production file then start the server with node.js
+        Will create a database called testdb then migrate:up all data then compile the typescript into javascript 'build the production file .js' then starts the server

   4. `npm run build` :

         Will compile the typescript into javascript 'build the production file .js', without running anything.

+ 5. `npm run createDB` :

+      Will create a database called testdb

+ 6. `npm run dropDB` :

+      Will drop a database called testdb

- 5. `npm run migrateUp` :
+ 7. `npm run migrateUp` :

       Will migrate the database up

- 6. `npm run migrateDown` :
+ 8. `npm run migrateDown` :

        Will migrate the database down